nadeemyaseen-rs/member_Allcommits_org_repo/README.md

 Copy paste the below YAML file in `.github/workflows/member_contribution.yml` of any repository of your organization.

-You can also the cron job to run daily, weekly or monthly to execute it periodically.
+You can also run a cron job on daily, weekly or monthly basis to get the data.

-**Note:** When running on cron job, make sure to set the default values of days, org and repo.
+**Note:** When running on cron job, make sure to set the default values of user name, days, org and repo.

 ```yml
 name: Member Commits Details